Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

-By instantiating GHL with the above logical structure, we obtain a program logic useful to reason about security levels.
+By instantiating GHL with the above \ghlstr{}, we obtain a program logic useful for reasoning about security levels.
 For example, when program $P_1$ requires security level $3$ and $P_2$ requires security level $7$, the sequential composition $P_1 ; P_2$ requires the higher security level $7$ ($= \max (3,7)$).